"Hey, Marina! Got any plans for the holidays?"

 "Oh my cod, really?
 It's announcement time!?"
 Callie's voice was laced with fake enthusiasm

-They continued, trading lines back and forth in what almost felt like a chant rather than a news announcement.
+The Squid Sisters continued, trading lines back and forth in what almost felt like a chant rather than a news announcement.

 "It sure is!
 Everyone's favorite time of year..."